 A warm welcome awaits you at our home from home here at Blistors Farm in the beautiful Forest of Dean Gloucestershire, not far from the Wye Valley and the Welsh border.
-We can offer family focused self catering accommodation for 8 to 11 guests, a private studio apartment for 2 with a four poster bed or a secluded hideaway for adults only to pitch a tent.
+We can offer family focused self catering accommodation for 8 to 11 guests, a private studio apartment for 2 with a four poster bed and coming soon a secluded hideaway shepherds hut for 2 (adults only )

 We have written this letter to tell you a little about us, our home and the area in which we live.

 We Love Where We Live.

 - Blistors Farm or Blist ores (literally “iron”) is a farmstead at least 300 years old, adjacent to an ancient pre Roman iron ore mining area, known as “Scowles” .
 It is a designated Site of Special Scientific Interest, an SSSI, because of the Lesser Horseshoe Bats who over winter in the cave/mining system found under the woods and fields.